Aliases for GLB1 Gene

 This gene encodes a member of the glycosyl hydrolase 35 family of proteins.
 Alternative splicing results in multiple transcript variants, at least one of which encodes a preproprotein that is proteolytically processed to generate the mature lysosomal enzyme.
 This enzyme catalyzes the hydrolysis of a terminal beta-linked galactose residue from ganglioside substrates and other glycoconjugates.
 Mutations in this gene may result in GM1-gangliosidosis and Morquio B syndrome. [provided by RefSeq, Nov 2015]

 GeneCards Summary for GLB1 Gene

 GLB1 (Galactosidase Beta 1) is a Protein Coding gene.
-Diseases associated with GLB1 include Gm1-Gangliosidosis, Type I and Gm1-Gangliosidosis, Type Iii.
-Among its related pathways are Innate Immune System and Glycosaminoglycan degradation.
+Diseases associated with GLB1 include Gm1-Gangliosidosis, Type I and Gm1-Gangliosidosis, Type Ii.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
 GO annotations related to this gene include hydrolase activity, hydrolyzing O-glycosyl compounds and galactoside binding.
 An important paralog of this gene is GLB1L.

 UniProtKB/Swiss-Prot for GLB1 Gene

 Cleaves beta-linked terminal galactosyl residues from gangliosides, glycoproteins, and glycosaminoglycans.